facundoolano/google-play-scraper/README.md

 ```

 ### suggest
 Given a string returns up to five suggestion to complete a search query term.
+Options:

+* `term`: the term to get suggestions for.
+* `lang` (optional, defaults to `'en'`): the two letter language code used to retrieve the suggestions.
+* `country` (optional, defaults to `'us'`): the two letter country code used to retrieve the suggestions.

 Example:
 ```javascript